Are you considering buying a smart home? This article will share the types of technology you can hope to...

 Key facts about St Ives

-- For children up to the age of 11, St Ives Junior School was rated “outstanding” and St Uny Church of England Academy “good” during the most recent Ofsted inspections.
+- For children up to the age of 11, there are well-regarded schools such as St Ives Junior School and St Uny Church of England Academy;

-- There are 9 secondary schools and academies in or near St Ives, with St Ives School rated as “good” by Ofsted.
+- There are 9 secondary schools and academies in or near St Ives, including the reputable St Ives School;

-- Just four miles away is St Piran’s School – a small private school and member of a large international educational company – with modest fees yet high educational standards;
+- Just four miles away is St Piran’s School.
+This small private school is a member of a large international educational company.
+Despite modest fees, the educational standards are high;

-- Cornwall is the most westerly county in southern England, so it is best not to expect fast or especially easy transport links with the rest of the country.
+- Cornwall is the most westerly county in southern England.
+It is therefore best not to expect fast or especially easy transport links with the rest of the country;

-- London, for example, is more than 280 miles (453 km) away and is likely to take around 5 hours (depending on seasonal traffic) to drive.
+- London, for example, is more than 280 miles (453 km) away and is likely to take around 5 hours to drive (depending on seasonal traffic);

-- The train journey is even more complicated – a drive to Truro railway station, a 2 hour and 15-minute train journey to Exeter, St David’s, and a further 3 hours and 22 minutes to London Waterloo.
+- The train journey is even more complicated.
+It involves a drive to Truro railway station, a 2 hour and 15-minute train journey to Exeter, St David’s, and a further 3 hours and 22 minutes to London Waterloo;

 - The small airport at Newquay (31 miles from St Ives), however, is served by flights from London Heathrow and Bristol.